 One of the things that will significantly change the electric vehicle market when available is wireless charging.
 The problem for electric vehicles right now is limited driving range and the need to stop and plug-in to get more power.
 A group of scientists in Korea have devised a way to get around the problem with two electric buses that are able to wirelessly charge as they drive.

 The two buses operate in Gumi city on a specially adapted network of roads spanning 15 miles.
 The special roads have electric cables lying underneath the surface.
-The wires magnetically transfer power to the buses known as Online Electric Vehicle coaches.
+The wires magnetically transfer power to the buses known as Online Electric Vehicle (OLEV) coaches.
 Those cables charge the buses when they are stopped in traffic or driving around their route.

-Wireless charging technology was developed at the KAIST Graduate School for Green Transportation.
-Currently there are only two of these buses in operation, but the city plans to add another 10 within the next two years.
-Only about 15% of the road has to be replaced to fit the power cables.
+Currently, there are only two of these buses in operation, but the city plans to add another 10 within the next two years.
+This expansion is part of a broader initiative to reduce greenhouse gas emissions and promote sustainable urban transportation.
+The implementation of this technology is relatively cost-effective, as only about 15% of the road has to be replaced to fit the power cables.
+This makes it a feasible option for other cities looking to adopt similar systems.

 via The Verge